-Air circulating over a dirty carpet can create breathing problems, like asthma.
+Air circulating over a dirty carpet can cause breathing problems, like asthma.
 Some heat registers are located right along the floor and sweep air up from the carpet.
-Changing the carpet improves air quality immediately.
+Changing the carpet can improve air quality almost instantly.

-The Department of Housing and Urban Development has set guidelines of 7 years for the replacement of carpet in rental units.
-Modern carpets are fairly durable, but after 4 or 5 years, you can start to see them lose their color and texture.
-The carpet fibers might not stand up straight any longer and you see matted-down patches.
+The Department of Housing and Urban Development has set 7 years for the replacement of carpet in rental units.
+This is something you have to consider even if you have modern carpets at home.
+While they are durable, they can start losing their texture and color after 4 or 5 years.
+Their fibers might not stand up straight any longer and you’ll see matted-down patches.

-Under city guidelines, the landlord is obligated to repaint your apartment unit every 3 years.
-Most of the time they don’t do this because it would require covering all your furniture and the carpet.
+Under city guidelines, the landlord is obligated to repaint his apartment unit every 3 years.
+Most of the time, they don’t do this because it would require covering all your furniture and the carpet.
 Where would you live while paint fumes were filling your housing unit?

 Thus, if your landlord tries to force you to pay for a new carpet and paint after you leave, quote the statutes.
-Did they replace these items as required under the law during your stay?
-Protect your renting rights by knowing your landlord’s obligations to provide a good, clean, hygienic apartment.
+Protect your renting rights by knowing your landlord’s obligations to provide a good, clean, and hygienic apartment.